 - Review optional sync features you can enable in Azure AD and evaluate which features you should enable.

 - The AD schema version and forest functional level must be Windows Server 2003 or later.
 The domain controllers can run any version as long as the schema and forest level requirements are met.

-- If you plan to use the feature password writeback the Domain Controllers must be on Windows Server 2008 (with latest SP) or later.
-If your DCs are on 2008 (pre-R2) then you must also apply hotfix KB2386717.
+- If you plan to use the feature password writeback, then the Domain Controllers must be on Windows Server 2008 (with latest SP) or later.
+If your DCs are on 2008 (pre-R2), then you must also apply hotfix KB2386717.